nickmangarella/Project-Quake/README.md

 - Nick Mangarella
 - Sushama Kunnath

 In this project we explored earthquake data that was sourced from the United States Geological Survey (USGS) .
-According to Wikipedia, "the USGS studies the landscape of the US, its natural resources, and the natural hazards that threaten it"[^1].
+According to Wikipedia, "the USGS studies the landscape of the US, its natural resources, and the natural hazards that threaten it".

 Some questions we developed at the outset and were hoping that the data might be able to tell us were:

 - Has the frequency of earthquakes increased over time?
-- Has the severity (magnitude[^2]) of earthquakes increased over time?
+- Has the severity (magnitude) of earthquakes increased over time?
-- Has the intensity (MMI[^3]) of earthquakes increased over time?
+- Has the intensity (MMI) of earthquakes increased over time?
 - Is there a correlation between depth and magnitude?
-- Is there a correlation between significance[^4] and magnitude?
+- Is there a correlation between significance and magnitude?

 To try and ensure we covered as much ground as possible, we pulled annual data going back to 1980 using one of the USGS' APIs.